 April 13 @ 2pm: ALLY screening at Wellesley College at Collins Cinema.

-April 5 @ 7pm: ALLY screening as part of a new doc film series from SEEDArts Cinema — “Made In Seattle”, at Rainier Valley Cultural Center.
+April 5 @ 7pm: ALLY is opening night film of the inaugural doc film series SEEDArts Cinema — “Made In Seattle” (Rainier Valley Cultural Center.)
 Director will be present.
 Tickets at the door..$5/film, $15/series.